4finance/micro-infra-spring/README.md

 Sets up the whole Spring infrastructure stack that will turn your microservice into a beauty.

-Check out the wiki to have a6 deeper insight into the project.
+Check out [the wiki](https://github.com/4finance/micro-infra-spring/wiki) to have a deeper insight into the project.
 All code examples presented in thw wiki are in Groovy.